m-mansour1/m-mansour1/README.md

 About Me :
 I am a Full Stack Software Developer from Lebanon.

 - :telescope: I’m working as a Software Developer and contributing to the backend for building web applications in ASP.NET Core and C#.
+In addition, I'm freelance Full Stack Web Developer building apps in Bootstrap, Jquery, PHP & MySQL.

 - :seedling: Exploring Cybersecurity.